Biedrzu/Cypress-Web-Tests-Automation/README.md

 Task 1 is for manual testing

 Task 2 is for Web UI Automation:
-To easiest way tp run this tests is to:
+To easiest way to run this tests is to:
 1) navigate to /LeapDev-Quality-Engineer-Task/Task 2
 2) install type script latest version (5.1.3): npm install --save-dev typescript